Developed in Consultation with Screen Professionals with Disability

 - Where and how to access support if needed

 This disability-led training has been expertly designed to upskill employers in better understanding and responding to access requirements through providing practical knowledge and building disability confidence.
-Learn about the social model of disability, the language and etiquette of disability, creating an inclusive workplace and where and how to access advice.

 The course will include: